LucasRamos7/LucasRamos7/README.md

 #### I am a Python developer
 I'm a Civil Engineer who, after graduating, is aiming to migrate towards software and web development.

-I'm studying Python applications in Data Science, while aiming to dive into ReactJS and NodeJS for web development down the road.
+I'm studying Python applications in Data Science, while aiming to dive into Django, ReactJS and  NodeJS for web development down the road.

 Skills: Python / C++ / HTML / CSS / Javascript